 This creamy garlic salmon recipe is a 30-minute meal with pan seared salmon in a garlic cream sauce!
 It's incredibly simple to make for a special occasion... or anytime you want to treat yourself.

 I have a feeling that you might enjoy my Creamy Garlic Chicken as well!

-If you're on the lookout for an impressive yet easy meal that's ready in just 30 minutes, this pan-seared salmon in an irresistible creamy garlic sauce is ideal.
-Making skillet salmon really doesn't have to be intimidating!
+If you’re on the lookout for an impressive yet easy meal that’s ready in just 30 minutes, this pan-seared salmon in an irresistible creamy garlic sauce is ideal.
+Making salmon on the stovetop really doesn’t have to be intimidating!
 How to cook salmon no longer needs to be a frustrating mystery.

 Whether you need a date night recipe or just want something nice on any old weeknight, this meal is sure to dazzle with its luxurious garlicky sauce.
 Following a few straightforward tips ensures you’ll get flaky and tender salmon every time with a golden sear.

 - Salmon – use fresh salmon cut into four 1″ thick pieces, and make sure to adjust cooking time if yours is thicker

 - Garlic powder - infuses it with garlic flavor

 - Flour – for dredging and to get a great crust on the fish

-- Olive oil & butter - for pan-frying
+- Olive oil and butter – for pan-frying

 - Lemon – fresh lemon juice gives a little bit of acidity to brighten the sauce

 - Dijon mustard – you can’t taste the Dijon itself!
 It’s a savory element that makes the sauce less one-dimensional.

-- Cream - heavy cream makes the sauce so rich.
-I wouldn't skip it!
+- Cream – heavy cream makes the sauce rich and luscious

-- Parsley - it's optional, but I love the pop of freshness it gives
+- Parsley – for a pop of freshness